Is Vaping CBD Safe? Our Experts Weigh In

 First, there was CBD oil.
 Then, it came in fancy flavors like mint chocolate and lemon.
 Next, there were CBD truffles and lattes, and not long after, body oils, face serums, and sore muscle balms hit the market.
 Now, we're seeing CBD vape pens left and right.

-But is that really true?
-Is vaping really healthy?
+So is vaping CBD unsafe?
 With all the different ways to take CBD, is this really the best choice?
 I tracked down five CBD-savvy health experts to see what they had to say.

-1. The long-term studies haven't been done—and anyone with lung issues should avoid it.
+1. There are no long-term studies—and anyone with lung issues should avoid it.

 "The biggest benefit of vaping CBD is it has a quick onset of action, within 5 to 10 minutes.
 You can also titrate the dose very effectively when vaping, which can be tougher with a sublingual or oral application.
 If you are going to vape, the best ones are products where ethanol or CO2 is used as the solvent to extract the CBD.
 There are some potential drawbacks.
 There are no long-term safety studies on vaporization, so the long-term effects are still unknown.
 And anyone who has lung issues, such as asthma or COPD should absolutely avoid vaping as it can exacerbate those issues." —Jon Mitchell, PA-C, certified physician assistant and functional medicine health consultant

 2. It's important to be a discerning shopper.